Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: Conclusions

-We have provided a technique to derive an analytical approximation of the evolution of the automaton in terms of a momentum-dependent Schr\"odinger equation.
-The approximation works very well for quantum states typical of QFT having limited bandwidth in momentum, and gives precise estimation of the automaton behaviour in all regimes, including ultrarelativistic and Planckian.
+We have then derived an analytical approximation of the automaton evolution in terms of a dispersive differential equation.
+The approximation works for quantum states smoothly peaked around some momentum eigenvectors of the automaton with the drift and the diffusion coefficients corresponding to the usual Dirac ones for small masses and momenta, in accordance to the above rigorous Dirac limit of the automaton.

-We have then presented a thought experiment for testing the automaton using a fly-time discrimination between the automaton state and the Dirac one, for the typical UHECR scale.
-However, this leads to a time-duration of the experiment that is comparable to the universe life-time.
-We have then considered the in-principle discrimination between the Dirac and the automaton evolution, optimizing over all measurement apparata and preparation available according to quantum theory, and providing the general discrimination formula.
-For the case of UHECR we got an experiment duration of the order of $10^3$ s.

-The present preliminary analysis of the QCA extension of QFT to the Planck scale has proved very effective in evaluating experimentable phenomenology, and this motivates pursuing investigation of more general QCAs, with possible correspondence to the theory of fundamental interactions, and including a theory quantum gravity.
-This, in consideration of the simplicity of the automaton, of the principles at the basis of the QCA, and of all motivations that we expressed in the introduction, namely the fact that the Lorentz covariance is not assumed a priori but is recovered as emergent, the fact that the QCA is quantum {\em ab-initio}, the fact that it doesn't suffer violations of causality, and is free from all the problems arising from the continuum.